aldica/aldica/docs/GettingStarted-Tomcat.md

 a "getting started guide" and should not be considered as a complete reference describing all the steps required for setting up a cluster solution ready for production use.

+_Note: this also means that appropriate security precautions need to be taken before trying this in production._ For production use, it is probably more convenient to use the Docker setup found [elsewhere](link to docker docs) in the aldica documentation.

 The Alfresco Community cluster setup will consist of the following components:

 * A simple Apache load balancer